arnavs1ngh/notes/docs/Year2/analysis.md

 3.  $T \cap U \neq \emptyset$ and $T \cap V \neq \emptyset$

-Set connected if not disconnected.
+Set connected if not disconnected. i.e for any 2 of the properties that hold from above the 3rd cannot.

 **Lemma 2.23.**\
 $(X,d)$ a metric space. $T \subseteq X$